 4 - Massage the kale.
 Put the kale pieces in a large bowl, add a little oil (about 1 teaspoon) and massage the kale for about a minute.
 This will help make the leaves more tender.

-5 - Prepare the Thai Almond Sauce: Combine sauce ingredients (almond butter, soy sauce, lemon juice, sesame oil, garlic, sriracha and garlic chile sauce) in a food processor.
-Blend until smooth, taste and adjust seasonings as needed.
+5 - Prepare the Thai Almond Sauce: Combine sauce ingredients (almond butter, soy sauce, lemon juice, sesame oil, garlic, sriracha and garlic chile sauce) in a

 6 - Serve: Divide the lentils between four bowls.
 Add kale, sauteed onion/kale stem mixture, pickled carrots and apple.
 Top with Thai almond sauce and serve with sliced avocado.
 Enjoy!